Students Celebrated as part of Black History Month series

 “So many people are so willing to help, so just opening your mouth and continuing to work and continuing to push now matter what,” Ross said “No matter who says no matter the doubts that are in your head or whatever.”

-Ross said her mission at LA Tech is to leave and environment that serves as a safe space for students to not only survive college, but also prepare them for what’s to come in life after school.
+Ross said her mission at Louisiana Tech is to leave and environment that serves as a safe space for students to not only survive college, but also prepare them for what’s to come in life after school.

 “So continuing to work or continuing to talk and putting yourself out there.. the worst somebody can say is no,” Ross said